 Predictive Diagnosis and Disease Prevention

 Data-powered predictive systems use historical data, learn from them, identify patterns and then make accurate predictions.
-In the healthcare context, such systems can process and analyze both the past and current data of a patient, recognizing the risks and suggesting risk prevention plans.
+In the healthcare context, such systems can process and analyze a patient’s past and current data, recognizing the risks and suggesting risk prevention plans.
 Tracking devices make it possible to detect a problem before it gets out of hand.
 The system identifies various correlations of symptoms, recognizes habits and risks of diseases, and makes meaningful predictions.

 Data Science For Drug Discovery

 Drug discovery is a very expensive and time-consuming process.
 According to Phrma’s report, the average cost of successful drug development is estimated to be $2.6 billion, and it takes at least 10 years to create an efficient drug and bring it to the market.
 Data Science and machine learning techniques can significantly enhance drug discovery processes.
 By extracting information from scientific papers, available patient data, and pharmaceutical reports, data-driven artificial intelligence software is able to identify relevant information faster and detect valuable correlations between biomedical entities, opening new research lines and enabling more competitive R&D strategies.
 Moreover, data science algorithms can simulate how the drug will act in the human body without long laboratory research.

 Electronic Health Records (EHRs) are medical data stored in digital format.
 Using the Natural Language Processing (NLP) technology, which is able to process and understand natural language, old unstructured hand-written records can be stored in electronic healthcare systems.
 NLP-powered systems are able to process unstructured data, analyze the grammatical structure, determine the meaning of the data, and summarize the information.
 As a result, hospitals and doctors can provide higher quality and safer care for patients.